erikpl/piazzini/README.md

 mvn clean install exec:java -Dexec.mainClass=main.java.RunApp
 ```

-You may also need to add the JAR file located in ```lib/mysql-connector-java-8.0.16``` to the class path in order to successfully execute the application.
+You may also need to add the JAR file located in ```lib/mysql-connector-java-8.0.16``` to the class path.

 ## Documentation